 I strongly believe in the relationship between client and therapist as well as working hard to ensure that the therapy you receive is according to your needs and the way you feel comfortable working.

 I work in the Eastleigh area.
-I can offer a flexible service, offering appointments during the day, evenings and at weekends.
+I can offer a flexible service, offering appointments during the day and evenings.

 I offer both long and short time therapy according to your need.
 Having continued training alongside my years of experience in the therapy room, I can call on a lot of different ways of working (from creative play to CBT to dream exploration), depending on your wishes.